egor7/blog-1/csv/csv.md

 Don't worry if your console is narrow, pipe the output to `less -S` and use arrow keys to move left and right.

-Another useful extension of CSV tools is command [csvstat](https://csvkit.readthedocs.io/en/latest/scripts/csvstat.html).
+Another useful extension of CSV tools is command [`csvstat`](https://csvkit.readthedocs.io/en/latest/scripts/csvstat.html).
 It analyzes the content and displays statistics like the number of distinct values of all columns.
 Also, it tries to infer types.
-If the column type is a number then it also returns max/min/mean/median/stddev of the values.
+If the column type is a number then it also returns maximum, minimum, mean, median, and standard deviation of the values.

-To perform aggregations, filtering and grouping, you can use the generic command [csvsql](https://csvkit.readthedocs.io/en/latest/scripts/csvsql.html) that lets you run ANSI SQL commands on CSV files.
+To perform aggregations, filtering and grouping, you can use the generic command [`csvsql`](https://csvkit.readthedocs.io/en/latest/scripts/csvsql.html) that lets you run ANSI SQL commands on CSV files.

 ## xsv

 Some CSVKit commands are slow because they load the entire file into the memory and creates an in-memory database.
-Rust developers reimplemented several traditional tools like `cat`, `ls`, `grep` and `find` and tools like [bat](https://github.com/sharkdp/bat), [exa](https://github.com/ogham/exa), [ripgrep](https://github.com/BurntSushi/ripgrep) and [fd](https://github.com/sharkdp/fd) were born.
-No wonder that they also created a performant tool for CSV processing, library [xsv](https://github.com/BurntSushi/xsv).
+Rust developers reimplemented several traditional tools like `cat`, `ls`, `grep` and `find` and tools like [`bat`](https://github.com/sharkdp/bat), [`exa`](https://github.com/ogham/exa), [`ripgrep`](https://github.com/BurntSushi/ripgrep) and [`fd`](https://github.com/sharkdp/fd) were born.
+No wonder that they also created a performant tool for CSV processing, library [`xsv`](https://github.com/BurntSushi/xsv).

 The library also supports selecting column, filtering, sorting and joining CSV.
 An index can be added to CSV files that are frequently processed to speed up operations.
 It is an elegant and lightweight step towards DBMS.